Guribo/UdonVoiceUtils/README.md

-# BetterAudio
+# Udon Audio Tools
-'Better' audio for UDON (VRChat) based worlds.
+Udon Audio Tools constains a collection of audio reltated scripts/components for UDON/Udon Sharp based VRChat worlds.

-Everything here is work in progress and will evolve with time.
+Everything here is work in progress and may evolve with time.

+Note: Components still called 'Better-' will be renamed to reflect the name change of the Repository!

 Currently released are only the BetterPlayerAudio parts.